How about that Bayes: Bayesian techniques and the simple pendulum: Bayesian Statistics

-Bayesian inference is an increasingly-commonly used tool in physics research, e.g. gravitational-wave astronomy \cite{10.1093/mnras/staa2483} and recently in ultra-relativistic heavy ion collisions \cite{SIMS}, among many others \cite{bayesinphysics}.
-However, the techniques and process can be readily applied to answer pedagogical questions in a principled manner.
-In Bayesian statistics, probability is interpreted as a degree of belief in an event.
-Bayes' theorem,
+Bayesian data analysis is an increasingly-commonly used tool in physics research, \textit{e.g.} gravitational-wave astronomy \cite{10.1093/mnras/staa2483} and recently in ultra-relativistic heavy ion collisions \cite{SIMS}, among many others \cite{bayesinphysics}.
+The techniques and process are ripe for application to pedagogical questions.